willerbee/Flattered/README.md

 ## Release Notes

+### 1.0.2
+- Compressed `flattered-made` setting.

+### 1.0.1
+- Fix an issue where the configuration is being mistakenly backed up leading to failed reset 🤦🏼

 ### 1.0.0
 - Initial release of Flattered 🎉
 - Adds flat overrides to your current theme.
 - Includes reset command for safely reverting changes.

 ---